Harvey’s Journey Begins: Meet The Goldades

 Hattie & Henry Goldade: January 2017

 Harvey Boone is our miracle baby, born October 30th, 2017.
 His name means “battle warrior” and is surprisingly relevant when he’s met with the strong personality of his big sister, Hattie.
 Harvey’s nickname is “Boone Bae” (“Boone” is his middle name and “Bae” as in what the cool kids say for the word “baby” these days.
 Or at least they used to…).
 Harvey is our polite, loving, compassionate, gentle, genuine, funny, happy son with a smile on his face and sparkle in his blue eyes.
 Harvey doesn’t get angry often, but when he does, he has a set of the most memorable angry eyebrows you’ll ever see!
 He loves vacations & traveling (Wisconsin Dells/Disney World/ocean beaches), model & toy trains, cars, heavy machinery, Minecraft, playing outside (especially in water!), dancing, listening to music, and dancing while listening to music.
 Harvey attended pre-kindergarten at Modern Montessori Charter School in Champin, MN (2021-2022 school year) and learned so much from his friends & amazing teachers (Ms. Rhonda & Ms. Melissa).
 There was actually another boy named Harvey in his class, so he’s better known as “Harvey G.” at school.
 During his harshest chemotherapy, Harv did pre-k online coursework for the 2022-2023 school year.
-We are so excited for him to now be a kindergartner attending classes in person at Spero Academy for the 2023-2024 school year!
+We are so excited he’s back in school as a first grader at Modern Montessori for the 2024-2025 school year!

 Harvey Goldade; March 2018